 - To download a single assignment, use Speedgrader; in the Gradebook hover over the cell for that student in the appropriate assignment column.
 Click on the bubble icon in the top right corner of the cell to bring up a box containing submission details, including a link to download the file.

-Discussions are a good option for certain kinds of assignments and learning activities, particularly if students are required to interact with each other.
+Discussions are a good option for certain kinds of assignments and learning activities in which students are required to interact with each other.

 Discussions are a forum for communication among students, or between students and instructor.
 Discussions can accommodate a wide range of course needs, and they allow students to share different types of content, like text, files, videos, images, etc. Course members can reply to or subscribe to discussions, and (if permitted) students can create or edit discussion posts and replies.